We offer Pension Advice & Planning

 For a lot of people, one of the best parts about retiring is being able to get a portion of their pension fund as a tax-free lump sum, so you could finally have the money to buy that car you have always wanted, or go on that dream holiday you have been planning for years.

 There is a huge misconception in relation to pensions.
 You have almost as many investment options with pension funds as you do with saving or cash in your bank account.
+Because of all the options available, we highly recommended you get personalised pension advice.
 You can invest your pension in any or a mix of all of the following:

 - Managed funds– through the Insurance companies.
 There is a huge amount of choice here.
 Where your money is invested is directly related to the amount of risk you want to take-from very low to very high…… it’s your choice.